unrelentingfox/jersey2-swagger-base-project/README.md

 This project is meant to be a starter seed for a jersey2  REST application using swagger 2.0

 # how to use
-run mvn install
-run the war within tomcat
+run mvn install, run the war within tomcat